 The other side may well communicate with people you’d rather they didn’t: gossiping office juniors, indiscreet bosses, technical managers who reveal that you really need that supplier.
 Visitors have the chance to observe idle factory machines; who’s seeing whom from the visitors’ book, and new product development plans on flip-charts.
 One client, who leases the most sumptuous premises in central London, finds it exceedingly difficult to plead poverty when he wants prices reduced.

 It is often to your advantage to claim ignorance of a certain document or some other piece of information.
 This is easier if you’ve just happen to have your briefcase with you.
 Much harder if the filing cabinet is behind you.

 The Ego Element

 If they think that making you appear before them is a victory, then let them win this cheap victory.
 You’re there to win what’s on the table, not win ego points.

 In conclusion, when the question comes up as to where a negotiation should take place, don’t automatically say “let them come to us.”
-Ask yourself if you’re making a business decision or an ego decision.
+Ask yourself if you’re making a local or international business decision or an ego decision.

 Jonathan Sims, is Principal of the Human Development Centre